-General ledgers, travel receipts, purchase orders, invoices, Time and Effort reports or Certification Statements, subgrants, subcontracts or other expense documentation supporting each budget line item shall be provided upon request for review.
+General ledgers, travel receipts, purchase orders, invoices, Time and Effort reports or Certification Statements, sub-grants, subcontracts or other expense documentation supporting each budget line item shall be provided upon request for review.

-For the subgrant and subcontracts, review will ensure the following were included on each subgrant or subcontract:
+For the sub-grant and subcontracts, review will ensure the following were included on each subgrant or subcontract:

-- 1. CFDA# 84.048A and reference to "Perkins Leadership Grant Program" need to be stated on the subgrant/subcontract
+- 1. CFDA# 84.048A and reference to "Perkins Basic Grant Program;"

-- 2. Requirement to comply with Federal law and regulations.
+- 2. Requirement to comply with Federal law and regulations;

-- 3. Suspension and Debarment verification
+- 3. Suspension and Debarment verification;

-- 4. Services to be Performed
+- 4. Services to be Performed;

-- 5. Deliverables
+- 5. Deliverables;

-- 6. Due Dates
+- 6. Due Dates;

-- 7. Amount of Award
+- 7. Amount of Award; and

 - 8. Time Period of Award